hilo-mpc/hilo-mpc/docs/docsource/examples/opcua_pendulum.rst

 Simple control loop
 ------------------------
-HILO-MPC comes with a build-in control loop that communicates with an OPC UA server.
+HILO-MPC comes with a built-in control loop that communicates with an OPC UA server.
 This can be already enough for simple control tasks.
 If you want to have more control, you can also build your own control loop using as shown in the next sections.